elquespera/flights-api/README.md

 ### Frontend

   [React Javascript Library v18.2](https://reactjs.org/) is used for the frontend.
 Routes are implemented with [ReactRouter v6](https://reactrouter.com/).
 [Vite](https://vitejs.dev/) is used as a fast and comprehensive alternative for React development envinronment.
 [Sass preprocessor](https://sass-lang.com/) is used for CSS.
 Airport position and nearby airports are shown with custom markers and labels with [Google Maps API](https://developers.google.com/maps).

+## Features

+  App's home screen shows a list and a map of nearby airports based on user's location.
+Airport links and map markers are clickable and lead to an airport page that provides airport information and a few current departures and arrivals.
+Full departures and arrivals as well as all aircraft movements are also available..